codeforkjeff/S275_ETL/README.md

 S275_ETL
 ========

+This code does ELT for the [WA State S-275 school personnel data from OSPI](https://www.k12.wa.us/safs-database-files).
+It does data cleaning and creates dimensional models for for teacher/principal demographics, retention/mobility, and cohort analysis... with more to come, probably.

 This is a perpetual work in progress!

 # Features

-- Does ETL (ELT, really) and data cleaning of the [S275 Microsoft Access files from OSPI](https://www.k12.wa.us/safs-database-files) into a single table in a SQL database.
-  Files for 1996 - 2019 are currently supported; however, not all of these years are currently available for download on the website.
+- Files for 1996 - 2019 are currently supported; however, not all of these years are currently available for download on the website.
-- Creates dimensional models for flexible reporting
-- Generates models for teacher/principal demographics, retention/mobility, and cohort analysis
-- Supports sqlite3 (included with Python) and Microsoft SQL Server databases
+- Supported databases: sqlite (included with Python), Microsoft SQL Server, BigQuery

 # Requirements